 Introduction

-My working thesis for this term paper is to examine the biblical example of ethical leadership in the life of Moses in an effort to discover the aspects of character and conduct that made him and ethical leader.
+My working thesis for this term paper is to examine the biblical example of ethical leadership in the life of Moses in an effort to discover the aspects of character and conduct that made him an ethical leader.
 It will also explore the process by which Moses developed into one of the greatest servant leaders and how being an ethical leader made him an effective leader.
 Finally, the paper will explain how those who aspire to be ethical leaders can use the same biblical principles found in the life of Moses.

 Sources

 Scripture will be one of the primary sources of research, along with other extra-biblical sources, such as, commentaries and concordances.
-In addition, academic journals and references specializing in leadership and ethic disciplines, such as the Divinity magazine from Duke Divinity School and the Centre for Ethical Leadership, Ormond College at the University of Melbourne, Australia.
+In addition, academic journals and references specializing in leadership and ethics disciplines, such as the Divinity magazine from Duke Divinity School and the Centre for Ethical Leadership, Ormond College at the University of Melbourne, Australia.
 The biblical examples in the life of Moses as it relates to his display of various spiritual disciplines include worship, as he was the one who modelled reverence for God before the people of God, contemplation, as he was consistently aware of the presence of God, and waiting, as he patiently trusted and submitted to God for forty years.
 Moses demonstrated several other spiritual disciplines which will also be discussed in this paper.
 Other important dynamics of ethical leadership studied by various leadership experts and institutes will be explored in an attempt to compose a complete picture of ethical leadership character and conduct in the context of servant leadership.
 An example would be how a leader must be able to evaluate those who follow him or her and be able to determine their needs.